Welcome to our guide to help you understand how you can find as much out about your ancestors past as possible.

 and after 1920

-- some records will be much more complete depending on the era and even if the record is still regarded as 'classified'.
+- some records will be much more complete depending on the era and even if the record is still regarded as 'restricted'.

 - The more details you already have the better.
-Even the Enlistment date and Demob dates are useful as well.
+Even the Enlistment date and Demobilisation dates are useful as well.

-Soldiers had a 'service record', sadly about 70% were destroyed from the 1930’s onwards by various civil service audits of the bulk of the material, however the worst damage came from a direct hit on the Arnside (London) repository in an air raid on the 2nd day of the Blitz.
+Soldiers had a 'service record', sadly about 70% of WWI records were destroyed from the 1930’s onwards by various civil service audits of the bulk of the material, however the worst damage came from a direct hit on the Arnside (London) repository in an air raid on the 2nd day of the Blitz and the damage also caused in putting the raging fires out.

 A service records the military career of the individual, it is made up of various different military forms.
 The types of forms will differ greatly, this goes hand in hand with the fact that many records will be handwritten and have annotations from the serviceman/woman themselves or a dependents enquiry, therefore whilst very interesting per se, the general legibility of some records is poor.

-Service records are often the only place where family details, age, birthplace and former occupations are recorded.
+Service records are sometimes the only place where family details, age, birthplace and former occupations are recorded.

 Many pre WWI records were destroyed intentionally by the war department when being placed into limited storage space in the 1930's, many more were destroyed in the Blitz of 1940.
 The bulk of these consist of discharge records of those leaving the army between 1914 and 1921, including those who died, sadly only between 20-30% of the total now survive and the originals are not accessible: there are microfiche copies of the surviving records although many are merely fragments of the originals, severely damaged by fire and water.